History and Philosophy

 Department of History and Philosophy

 The UWF Department of History and Philosophy offers both major and minor programs in History and Philosophy, and a graduate degree in History.
-The graduate degree includes traditional history, early American studies and public history, as well as a graduate certificate in Historic Preservation.
+The graduate degree includes three interdisciplinary tracks: traditional history, coastal and maritime history, and public history, as well as a graduate certificate in Historic Preservation.
 These programs challenge students to contemplate the world around them and to think critically about the questions central to the human experience.
 This includes the exploration of our own and others’ cultural identity; the origins of modern institutions, traditions, and thought; and the worldview of past and present cultures across the globe.

 Students of history and philosophy gain a wider understanding of humankind that helps them make decisions about their present and future by considering the different perspectives of past actors.
 More technically, students in history and philosophy gain the tools necessary to communicate effectively, whether oral or written, as well as training in thinking critically, researching, and challenging accepted ideas with evidence.